ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 What Exactly is Abuse?

-Violence will be a regular part of the relationship for about a quarter of those couples.
-The risk of abusive behaviors and domestic violence is determined by a number of factors, but one thing is certain: abuse in relationships and marriages is not limited to any one race, gender, or age group.
+Still, one thing is sure: abuse in relationships and marriages is not limited to any one race, gender, or age group.
 Anyone in a relationship has the potential to be a victim.

-Because each type has so many similarities, it is important to note that the presence of one type can frequently indicate the presence of other types.
-For example, someone who is subjected to forced sexual activity or sexual abuse is likely to be verbally abused and talked down to.
+Because each type has so many similarities, it is essential to note that the presence of one kind can frequently indicate the presence of other types.

 Abusive Husband

-Women who are abused by their husbands or partners exhibit similar behaviors, which are frequently misinterpreted as a “normal” part of relationship development.
-In order to protect the abuser, they frequently lie or deceive family and friends.
-A woman’s interactions with her abusive husband in public or with family/friends are usually negative; she may be frequently put down, criticized, threatened, or embarrassed with the intent to emotionally harm her.
+Women who their husbands or partners abuse exhibit similar behaviors, which are frequently misinterpreted as a “normal” part of relationship development.
+To protect the abuser, they frequently lie or deceive family and friends.

 These are some of the warning signs of an abusive husband.

 An abusive husband is often overprotective to the point of being intrusive.
 He must always know where his wife is and may impose strict rules and limitations on time spent away from home and with whom that time is spent.
-‘Why do you spend so much time with person X?’ and ‘your friend is instigating you to ruin our relationship; you will not speak to her’ are just a few of the things an abusive husband will say.

-Furthermore, victimized women have low self-esteem that worsens over time; many will begin to believe the horrible things their abusers say about them.
-While some negative behaviors will be present in most relationships or marriages at some point, it is critical to be able to distinguish between dysfunction and abuse.
 Dysfunction occurs when the ability of partners to communicate is limited or damaged.
 As previously stated, at least half of all couples will have at least one violent incident during their relationship.

 Verbal Abusive Husband

-Because verbal abuse is not as obvious as other forms of abuse and bullying, such as physical and sexual bullying, it can be difficult to identify.
-However, this does not make it any less real.
-Also, a verbally abusive husband engages in some type of verbal interaction that causes emotional harm to a person, often prompting them to question who they are.
+Also, a verbally abusive husband engages in some verbal interaction that causes emotional harm to a person, often prompting them to question who they are.
 It is a method of exerting and retaining power over another person.
-In fact, it is not uncommon for a verbal abuse victim to feel inadequate, stupid, and worthless.
-They are, after all, defined by a verbally abusive husband.

-When verbal abuse occurs in a marriage, it can be especially perplexing because the husband may not be abusive all of the time, and their behavior most likely developed gradually over time.
-A verbally abusive husband can be subtle and insidious.
-As a result, the victim can forget about the abusive husband’s negative behavior when he is loving and gentle.
 Finally, the victim either ignores the pattern of verbal abuse or makes excuses for the abuser’s behavior, claiming that the abuser is simply stressed or going through a difficult time right now.

 Different Kinds of Verbal Abuse

 When someone is verbally abused, the perpetrator may use overt forms of abuse, such as name-calling and threats, as well as more insidious methods, such as gaslighting or constantly correcting, interrupting, putting down, and demeaning them.
-Even prolonged silence is a form of verbal abuse from a husband.
-When this occurs, the person is attempting to control and punish the victim by refusing to communicate with them.

-Some people, particularly those who live with a verbally abusive husband, may overlook it because verbal assaults appear to be a normal way of communicating.
 They are, however, out of the ordinary and can have long-term consequences.
 A verbally abusive husband can manifest himself in a variety of ways, including:

-- Blaming: making the victim believe they are to blame for the abusive behavior or that they bring the verbal abuse upon themselves.
+• Blaming: making the victim believe they are to blame for the abusive behavior or that they bring the verbal abuse upon themselves.

-- Criticism: harsh and persistent remarks intended to make the person feel bad about themselves; not constructive; but deliberate and hurtful.
+• Criticism: harsh and persistent remarks intended to make the person feel bad about themselves; not constructive, but deliberate and hurtful.

-- Judging: looking down on the victim, refusing to accept them for who they are, or holding them to unrealistic standards.
+• Judging: looking down on the victim, refusing to accept them for who they are, or holding them to unrealistic standards.

-- Name-calling: abusive, derogatory language or insults that erode the target’s self-esteem, sense of worth, and self-concept.
+• Name-calling: abusive, derogatory language or insults that erode the target’s self-esteem, sense of worth, and self-concept.

-- Threats are statements intended to frighten, control, and manipulate the victim into compliance.
+• Threats are statements intended to frighten, control, and manipulate the victim into compliance.

-- Withholding: a refusal to give affection or attention, including talking to, looking at, or even being in the same room as you.
+• Withholding: a refusal to give affection or attention, including talking to, looking at, or even being in the same room as you.

 While not an exhaustive list, these are some examples of common types of verbally abusive husbands.